overlay-market/OIPs/notes/note-12.md

 ### Single-Sided OVL Staking

-To replicate liquidity mining by only staking OVL, the trader that prefers exposure to only OVL can take out a 1x short on the Overlay market for ETH/OVL in addition to their LP token exposure.
+To replicate liquidity mining by only staking OVL, the user that prefers exposure to only OVL can take out a 1x short on the Overlay market for ETH/OVL in addition to their LP token exposure.

 The value of the 1x short in OVL terms will be approximately